sipcapture/heplify-server/README.md

+Fork from original Version 1.10.
+Aim: to scale down and only focus on accurate performance metrics.
+Will be caching subscirber registeration and call information to give an accurate performance metric.

+heplify-proxy to be use to mirror UDP traffic to
+1. heplify-server(original) -- all feature used except for metrics
+2. heplify-server(performance metric) -- record own metrics based on own configuration

 ![image](https://user-images.githubusercontent.com/1423657/38167610-1bccc596-3538-11e8-944c-8bd9ee0433b2.png)

 **heplify-server** is a stand-alone **HOMER** capture server developed in Go, optimized for speed and simplicity.
 Distributed as a single binary ready to capture TLS and UDP **HEP**, Protobuf encapsulated packets from [heplify](https://github.com/sipcapture/heplify) or any other [HEP](https://github.com/sipcapture/hep) enabled agent, indexing to database and rotating using H5 or H7 table format. **heplify-server** provides precise SIP and RTCP metrics with the help of Prometheus and Grafana.
 It gives you the possibility to get a global view on your network and individual SIP trunk monitoring.